30 August 2022

 If you think that because a building is made from concrete and measures have been taken to protect it that it will thus be impervious to water, you may need to think again.
 Protecting a building from water is something that people often take for granted.
 They think concrete structures are impervious to water, but sadly, they are not.
 Chemicals and minerals which help give the concrete its strength can also be the proponents which react with chemicals in water and other liquids which ultimately lead to concrete spalling.

-And though you may believe that building has adequate drainage to prevent the build-up of water, and thus minimise the chance of your foundations being affected, did you know that most waterproofing issues we fix are to the flat roof areas and the decks which sit above car parks?
-If these spaces are above residential spaces such as in an apartment, the impacts are real and tangible for those residents, whereas if the affected area is a commercial building or car park, the impacts are often financial.
+In our last blog we spoke about the effect of water and other factors on the foundations of a building.
+You may believe that your building has adequate drainage to prevent the build-up of water, drain it and thus minimise the chance of impact on your foundations.
+And sure, whilst this is a factor you should keep your eye on, did you know that most waterproofing issues we are called to inspect are to the flat roof areas and the decks which sit above car parks?
+If these spaces are above residential spaces such as in an apartment, the impacts are real and tangible for those residents underneath.
+After all, who wants to live in a leaky building.

-In this blog, we want to provide you with an overview of different issues caused by water and then provide insights into the different methodologies/options available to you for the protection of those areas subjected to water.
+In this article today, we want to provide you with an overview of different issues caused by water and then provide insights into the different methodologies/options available to you for the protection of those areas subjected to water.

 The problem with water in structures